adhityaravi/fire-flakes/README.md

 It aims to:

 - Provide an opinionated, repeatable, and well-featured SDE environment recipe out-of-the-box
-- Allow the setup to be easily shared and reproduced across different machines for multiple users
+- Allow the setup to be easily versioned, shared and reproduced across different machines for multiple users
-- Be less manual and flaky (lol, the irony) compared to traditional dotfiles and shell scripts
+- Be less manual, invasie and flaky (lol, the irony) compared to traditional dotfiles and shell scripts

 ---